+4. What are up to 3 departmental instructional goals that are met through the development of curriculum in each class?

+The themes for the Science Divisions plans for FY10 are

+- 1. optimizing sustainable access for students and options for quality learning; and - 2. optimizing the curricula and resources we already have (continuing from FY09).

+This initiative supports these themes by increasing retention among science majors, increasing online learning options for students, and developing additional curricular enhancements.

-- 4. What are up to 3 departmental instructional goals that are met through the development of curriculum in each class? - Enable all Science staff and students to optimize use of technology to support student learning (including but not limited to computer technology) - Meet existing demand for classes - Expand learning opportunities. - 5.
-List each course number (or title) and give the value of the development of curriculum in each course to other faculty members.
+5. List each course number (or title) and give the value of the development of curriculum in each course to other faculty members.

 Every physics faculty member would benefit from the initiative as a whole.
 Certain elements have a direct impact on every faculty member, particularly elements C, D, E, and F. All elements affect the vitality of the breadth of the discipline, and thus curriculum development that affects one or two courses, like A, G, and H indirectly affect everyone as problems in parts of the discipline are resolved.
 Since physics is an essential course for all science majors and engineers, enhancing physics has a positive effect on the entire science and engineering faculty.
-Initiative element B is multi-disciplinary in nature, so affects the entire science faculty.
+Initiative elements B and J multi-disciplinary in nature, so affects the entire science faculty.